• F4

 • F2

-Today I want to take a look at some spectacular spectacles from the late 19th to mid-20th century.
-I myself, like many others, wear glasses on the daily basis, yet looking at the wide variety of styles and types of glasses in the collection, I realised how little I know of how they developed over the centuries.
+(Leiden, 15 Nov.
+2025) In this blog I take a look at some spectacles from the late 19th to mid-20th century.
+I myself, like many others, wear glasses on a daily basis, yet after looking at the wide variety of styles and types of glasses in the TRC collection (very much part of 'dress'), I realised how little I know of the development of this accessory over the centuries.
 So I want to take you along on my brief dive into the history of some types of glasses.

 An understandable, but frustrating ban, which has caused problems with respect to the move from Hogewoerd to B6, as well as building and painting requirements in the new building.
 Not to mention the fact we were supposed to be out of our current building by the end of December.